 Our Social Objectives

-Sound Gallery’s principal objective is to carry on activities which benefit the community and in particular, to enable music-making, music education, training and volunteering opportunities for young people aged 14-25 who are socially or financially disadvantaged and lacking in creative opportunities.
+Sound Gallery’s principal objective is to carry on activities which benefit the community and in particular, to enable music-making and training opportunities for young people aged 14-25 who are socially or financially disadvantaged and lacking in creative opportunities.

 Our Social Objectives:

 Increasing opportunities: organising a range of workshops, creative and technical courses and enrichment programmes for disadvantaged and fragile young people living in and around Exeter.

 Improving Access: helping more local young people to develop personal, social and vocational skills through music-making, especially those whose access to musical opportunities and/or facilities is limited due to financial disadvantage, disability or rural isolation.

 Providing high-quality professional services: providing the highest quality of musical experience for young people, in order to encourage enjoyment and further involvement.

 Increasing creativity: providing opportunities for young people to create their own music in a supportive and professional environment through youth enrichment programmes and funded projects (UK Youth, #Focus5 project) and our association with local organisations and community projects (Midi & Midi TV).

 Fostering a sense of achievement & self-worth: providing performance and recording opportunities as an integral part of music projects aimed at young people, resulting in a tangible product/collective experience and a sense of pride at what has been achieved.

 Encouraging positive social interaction: encouraging young people to interact positively with others in order to reach collective targets and common goals.